introlab/t-top/documentation/protocols/SERIAL_MCU.md

 ## General Format
-All fields are big endians.
+All fields use big-endian ordering.

 ### Table View
 <table>